idris-lang/Idris-dev/docs/proofs/elabReflection.rst

    :width: 484px
    :height: 147px

 TT is a core language which is syntactically very simple, this makes it easy for computers to process but very verbose and hard for humans to read.
 This elaboration is done by a logic language (proof tactics) similar to LTac in Coq.
-Here we use the word 'tactics' to refer to these elaboration tactics - not to be confused with the old tactics mechanism.
+Here the word 'tactics' is used to refer to these elaboration tactics - not to be confused with the old tactics mechanism.

 .. image:: ../image/compareToProofAssist.png
    :width: 229px